Skip to main content

 What happened

-Mr Bevan Geoffrey Roberts (the Applicant) made applications to the Fair Work Commission regarding general protections and a stop bullying matter against Quantum-Systems Pty Ltd (the First Respondent) and several associated entities and individuals (the Second, Third, Fourth and Fifth Respondents).
-Following initial applications, Mr Roberts withdrew the first application and then filed a new application alleging unfair dismissal.
+the Applicant made applications to the Fair Work Commission regarding general protections and a stop bullying matter against Quantum-Systems Pty Ltd (the First Respondent) and several associated entities and individuals (the Second, Third, Fourth and Fifth Respondents).
+Following initial applications, the Applicant withdrew the first application and then filed a new application alleging unfair dismissal.
 The Respondents initially raised a jurisdictional objection, which they later withdrew.
-Subsequently, Mr Roberts indicated an intention to pursue legal action in the Federal Court.
-Mr Roberts then sought an order for costs against the Respondents.
+Subsequently, the Applicant indicated an intention to pursue legal action in the Federal Court. the Applicant then sought an order for costs against the Respondents.

 What was decided

-The Fair Work Commission dismissed Mr Roberts’s application for costs against the Respondents.
-Commissioner Simpson found that the threshold for ordering costs under sections 375B and 611 of the Fair Work Act 2009 is high, requiring clear evidence of unreasonable conduct.
-The Commission considered previous case law and explanatory materials regarding the legislative intent behind these provisions.
-The Applicant’s argument that the Respondents misled the Commission was not substantiated.
+The Fair Work Commission dismissed the Applicant’s application for costs against the Respondents. the Commissioner found that the threshold for ordering costs under sections 375B and 611 of the Fair Work Act 2009 is high, requiring clear evidence of unreasonable conduct.
+The Commission considered previous case law and explanatory materials regarding the legislative intent behind these provisions. the Applicant’s argument that the Respondents misled the Commission was not substantiated.

 Every statement above is drawn from the published decision.
 Read the original here: